dechavezv/Hoffman2_Notes/README.md

 `qhost`
 **Note**: to acess nodes outside our group exlude `highp` and `highmem` form the header of your script.
 Like this `-l h_rt=8:00:00,h_data=2G`

-# Get an specific node
+# Get a specific node
 To reserve a particular node include the folowing:
 	-from qrsh: `-q @<name_of_node>`
 	-from your bash script: `-q *@<name_of_node>` **I havent test this one yet!**